oemof/oemof-solph/docs/usage.rst

 How can I use solph?
 --------------------

-To use solph you have to install oemof and at least one solver, which can be used together with pyomo (e.g. CBC, GLPK, Gurobi, Cplex).
+To use solph you have to install oemof and at least one solver (see :ref:`installation_label`), which can be used together with pyomo (e.g. CBC, GLPK, Gurobi, Cplex).
 See the `pyomo installation guide <https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers>`_ for all supported solver.
 You can test it by executing one of the existing examples.
 Be aware that the examples require the CBC solver but you can change the solver name in the example files to your solver.

 Once the example work you are close to your first energy model.